proofengineering/proofengineering.github.io/qed_errata.md

 [Relaxed-Memory Concurrency and Verified Compilation](https://doi.org/10.1145/1926385.1926393) by Jaroslav Ŝevčik _et al._, and [CompCertTSO: A Verified Compiler for Relaxed-Memory Concurrency](https://doi.org/10.1145/2487241.2487248) by Jaroslav Ŝevčik _et al._
 For Crellvm, see [Crellvm: Verified Credible Compilation for LLVM](https://doi.org/10.1145/3192366.3192377) by Jeehoon Kang _et al._

+<a name="exp6">6</a>: We cite a tech report explaining simulation when we introduce the concept, but this dates back at least to Milner's [process calculus](https://dl.acm.org/citation.cfm?id=539036) work more than a decade before the cited report.